-With the enrichment program of Rewarded! the sum of all grants from the pilot fund becomes greater than ‘mere’ remuneration.
-The purpose of Rewarded! is supporting and inspiring participating research groups; to make best practices & lessons learned widely accessible and to advise knowledge institutions about facilitating and appreciating science communication and public engagement by scientists.
+The purpose of Rewarded! was supporting and inspiring participating research groups; to make best practices & lessons learned widely accessible and to advise knowledge institutions about facilitating and appreciating science communication and public engagement by scientists.

 Rewarded! is implemented by the KNAW and was made possible by the support of the Ministry of Education, Culture and Science.
 Originally, the project Rewarded! was to be carried out by KNAW Awards & Funds in collaboration with the national expertise center of public engagement ‘Samenweten’.
-Unfortunately the initiative Samenweten has ended on the 1st of January 2022.
-Its contributions are secured in the program that wil run until October 2022.
+The initiative Samenweten has ended on the 1st of January 2022.
+Its contributions were secured in the program.

 Researchers that received a grant from the pilot fund can participate free of charge in a series of workshops that provide new insights into science communication and public engagement.
-During these workshops there is room to get to know each other and to share experiences.
+During these workshops there was room to get to know each other and to share experiences.
 Some workshops are also accessible to other researchers who are interested in science communication and public engagement.
-Please don’t hesitate to let us know if you are interested in participating in a specific program but have not received an award from the pilot fund.

 Athena Instituut VU

-As part of the enrichment programme, Sem Barendse and Willemine Willems, led by Dr. Frank Kupper (Athena Institute, VU) investigate what researchers need in terms of structure, culture and skills to conduct meaningful science communication.
-Together with the Rewarded! groups, they map out the dilemmas and wishes scientists have when they are involved with science communication.
+As part of the enrichment programme, Sem Barendse, Willemine Willems and Anna Aris, led by Dr. Frank Kupper (Athena Institute, VU) investigated what researchers need in terms of structure, culture and skills to conduct meaningful science communication.
+Together with the Rewarded! groups, they mapped out the dilemmas and wishes scientists have when they are involved with science communication.
 Their findings are based on interviews, observations and study of literature.

 Comissioned by NWA/NWO, Impactlab has developed instruments that provide scientists with tools to measure the impact of their science communication activities.
 Rewarded! collaborates with Impactlab to provide Rewarded-scientists tools that help them measure the impact of their activities.
 Researchers can share their data with Impactlab via the upload zone.